john-cd/rust_howto/src/categories/development-tools/cargo/index.md

 hello_utils = { path = "hello_utils", version = "0.1.0" }
 ```

-Examples of version requirements and the versions that would be allowed with them:
+Examples of {{i:version requirements}} and the versions that would be allowed with them:

 ```toml
 1.2.3  :=  >=1.2.3, <2.0.0